-Austin is a major destination for people, whether they’re tourists looking to explore the Texas city, conference attendees flocking to the convention center, traveling musicians playing gigs, or concert and festival-goers (hello, Austin City Limits and South by Southwest).
-The city is also jam-packed with great restaurants, food trucks, and bars serving up some of the best barbecue, tacos, cocktails, beers, etc., etc., around the capital of the state.
+Austin is a major destination, whether for tourists looking to explore the Texas city, conference attendees flocking to the convention center, traveling musicians playing gigs, concert and festival-goers (hello, Austin City Limits and South by Southwest), or just locals looking to re-explore their home town.
+The city is also jam-packed with great restaurants, food trucks, and bars serving up some of the best barbecue, tacos, cocktails, beers, and more, around the capital of the state.

 Sometimes it’s hard to know where to start, and sometimes there just isn’t enough time to explore everything.
 (Not everyone has time to wait in line for Franklin Barbecue, but, hey, if you’ve got time, it really is worth it.)

-With all of that in mind, Eater Austin put together this handy dining itinerary guiding you through a perfect 24 hours in Austin, full of great food and drink.
+With all of that in mind, Eater Austin put together this handy dining itinerary guiding you through a perfect 24 hours (and then some) in Austin, full of great food and drink.

 2159 South Lamar Boulevard, South Lamar